KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 type of deep-learning model almost universally used in computer vision applications.
 You’ll learn to apply convnets to image-classification problems—in particular those involving small training datasets, which are the most common use case if you aren’t a large tech company.

+#### 5.1 Introduction to convnets

+Even though
+the convnet will be basic, its accuracy will blow out of the water that of the densely connected model from chapter 2.

+The following lines of code show you what a basic convnet looks like.
+It’s a stack of Conv2D and MaxPooling2D layers

+Importantly, a convnet takes as input tensors of shape (image_height, image_width, image_channels) (not including the batch dimension).
+In this case, we’ll configure the convnet to process inputs of size (28, 28, 1), which is the format of MNIST images.
+We’ll do this by passing the argument input_shape=(28, 28, 1) to the first layer.

+You can see that the output of every Conv2D and MaxPooling2D layer is a 3D tensor of shape (height, width, channels).

+ The width and height dimensions tend to shrink as you go deeper in the network.
+The number of channels is controlled by the first argument passed to the Conv2D layers (32 or 64).

+Whereas the densely connected network from chapter 2 had a test accuracy of 97.8%, the basic convnet has a test accuracy of 99.3%: we decreased the error rate by 68% (relative).
+Not bad!
+ But why does this simple convnet work so well, compared to a densely connected model?
+To answer this, let’s dive into what the Conv2D and MaxPooling2D layers do.